 Contemporary research indicates that young people leaving care have a significantly greater risk of becoming involved in homelessness, unemployment, juvenile crime, problematic substance misuse, poverty, prostitution, young parenthood, social isolation and mental illness.
 The transition into adulthood is a critical developmental event in the life of a young person, and it often presents them with a range of specific challenges and opportunities.

 One key difference between young people who have left care and other young adults is that most young people who reside with their parents live at home until their early twenties.
 Their movement towards independence usually involves a long transitional period during which they may leave and return home multiple times.

-This safety net of a secure and supportive family and related support network is not always available to young people who have been in care on a long-term basis, particularly when they have experienced numerous care environments during their time in care or continue to have a disrupted relationship with their family.
+This safety net of a secure and supportive family and related support network is not always available to young people who have been in care, particularly when they have experienced numerous care environments or continue to have a disrupted relationships with family.

 Additional consideration must also be given to young people transitioning to adulthood who may experience barriers to participating fully in opportunities, including those who:

 - are Aboriginal and Torres Strait Islander

 - are lesbian, gay, bisexual, transgender, queer or intersex